 Originally made it to my target after losing 2.5 stone in nearly ten months on Slimming World.
-Regained over a stone and now looking to get back down below 11st before my trip to Rome.
+Regained a lot and now looking to get back down, but really struggling as life is complicated sometimes!

 To be fair I don't think I would feel comfortable discussing my weight 'issues' in a room full of men so I don't see why it would be any different for a man in a room full of women.
 Especially when * week is mentioned!

 We only have a couple of fellas stay to image therapy in our group and they both sit at the back.
 I always feel for them when * week is mentioned, but that's probably because I wouldn't discuss something so personal in a public forum myself!
 BTW, I'm not knocking ladies who do mention it though, as it's great that they feel comfortable enough in group.